Buffering Britain · Working Note

 Weighted avg.47.6122.7

-With approximately 20% of London user time on 5G connections, the blended uncongested speed is:
+With ~20% of London user time on 5G connections (Ofcom Mobile Matters 2025: 29% of urban connections are 5G, but time-on-5G is lower), the blended uncongested speed is:

 uncong = 0.80 × 47.6 + 0.20 × 122.7 = 62.6 Mbps

-Opensignal time-of-day analysis for London shows 4G speeds ranging from 17.5 Mbps at the 5pm peak to 38.3 Mbps at 3am off-peak – a factor of 2.2×.
+Opensignal time-of-day analysis for London shows 4G speeds ranging from 17.5 Mbps (5pm peak) to 38.3 Mbps (3am off-peak) – a factor of 2.2×.
 More recent UK-wide data shows operator speeds dropping 15–30% from daily peak during noon–midnight.
-We model three usage periods:
+We model three usage periods.

 PeriodShare of usageSpeed as % of uncongested